• Skip to primary navigation

 • Boil the cooking liquid over a high heat until reduced.
 Meanwhile, in a bowl, hand-whisk the crème fraîche, lemon zest and juice, yolks, grated nutmeg, and season with salt and pepper.

 Blend in 3 tablespoons of the hot stock then quickly whisk in the yolk mixture back into the stock.
-Stir constantly until thickened but do not boil (it will reduce its subtle flavours).
-Whisk until the sauce is smooth and velvety then pour over the meat and vegetables.
+Whisk constantly until thickened but do not boil (it will reduce its subtle flavours).
+Whisk until the sauce is silky smooth then pour over the meat and vegetables.

 Notes

-Serve with fluffy rice (long grain from the Camargue).
-This dish is also lovely reheated the next day.
-For busy gourmets, this dish can be prepared the day before a dinner party.
+Made in Advance: Can be prepared the day before a dinner party.
 Just prepare steps 1 + 2 in advance, cool then chill in the fridge.
 Make the sauce and garnish on the day of serving.
+Also freezes well without the yolk sauce (prepare step one and cool, chill then freeze until needed).

 More Classic French Dishes